MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/subscribe-to-conversation-events.md

 ## Message reaction events

 The `messageReaction` event is sent when a user adds or removes reactions to a message which was sent by your bot.
 The `replyToId` contains the ID of the message, and the `Type` is the type of reaction in text format.
-The types of reactions include: "angry", "heart", "laugh", "like", "sad", "surprised".
+The types of reactions include "angry", "heart", "laugh", "like", "sad", and "surprised".
 This event does not contain the contents of the original message.
 If processing reactions to your messages is important for your bot, you must store the messages when you send them.
-The following table provides more information about the event type and payload objects.
+The following table provides more information about the event type and payload objects:

 | EventType       | Payload object   | Description                                                             | Scope |
 | --------------- | ---------------- | ----------------------------------------------------------------------- | ----- |